letsencrypt/website/content/en/post/2025-06-04-how-we-reduced-the-impact-of-zombie-clients.md

 <img src="/images/blog/blog-2025-06-04--image1.jpg" class="blog-image-constrained my-5" alt="Let's Encrypt unpause interface">

-This link would be provided via an ACME error message in response to any request that was blocked due to a pause account-hostname pair.
+This link would be provided via an ACME error message in response to any request that was blocked due to a paused account-hostname pair.

 As it's turned out, the unpause option shown above has only been used by about 3% of affected accounts!
 This goes to show that most of the zombies we've paused were, in fact, well and truly forgotten about.